-As discussed in note 1 to the financial statements, the Federal Family Education Loan Program (FFELP) was amended in March 2010.
+As discussed in Note 1 to the financial statements, the Federal Family Education Loan Program (FFELP) was amended in March 2010.
 While the Authority is prohibited from originating new federally guaranteed student loans, the Authority can continue to administer the existing FFELP student loan portfolio.

-Our opinions are not modified with respect to the matters emphasized above.
+Our opinions are not modified with respect to this matter.